What is OCD?

 The gold standard, most effective treatment of OCD is called Exposure and Response Prevention (ERP).
 Treatment is particularly important for people who have developed ritualized, repetitive behaviors such as compulsions.
 ERP is a necessary component of CBT for most anxiety conditions, particularly OCD.
 The two components include exposures – facing fears in a systematic, gradual, and purposeful manner to elicit anxiety – and response (or ritual) prevention – actively resisting safety behaviors and other avoidant strategies that only offer a short-term reduction of symptoms but maintain the cycle of anxiety and avoidance in the long-term.
 Both elements are critical for effective ERP.
 Through the ERP process, the individual overcomes fears, gains corrective information, and retrains the brain to no longer elicit a fight or flight reaction in the face of these “false alarms.”
 Our therapists will guide you to progressively face the situations and thoughts that provoke your OCD while learning how not to react with rituals, compulsions, reassurance seeking or avoidance.

 For outpatient care, our team of OCD specialists, including Dr. Josh Spitalnick, Dr. Shannan Edwards, Dr. Jessica Nasser, and Dr. Theresa Welles have achieved the highest training and certifications for Exposure and Response Prevention, recognized with the International OCD professional community.
-Dr. John Mohammadioun and Dr. Megan Faye are also recognized OCD specialists providing ERP under the direct supervision of Drs.
+Dr. John Mohammadioun, Dr. Megan Faye and Marti Munford, LAPC are also recognized OCD specialists providing ERP under the direct supervision of Drs.
 Spitalnick and Welles.

 We also offer an “Intensive Outpatient Program” (IOP) for OCD sufferers in cases where no available ERP specialists are in your geographic area, when services are simply not easily accessible, or because symptom severity is too high for weekly outpatient therapy.
 The treatment is customized to meet the level of need, availability, and readiness for change to address current symptoms and get the individual to a higher level of functioning whereby more traditional outpatient therapy can be the level of care.
-The goal of an IOP is to complete treatment with 4-6 weeks and therefore typically requires sessions back to back days, several hours per day, and sometimes over the weekend.
+The goal of an IOP is to complete this level of treatment within 3-5 weeks an then step down to outpatient level of care.
+Therefore, our IOP typically requires sessions back to back days or at least several times per week, several hours per day, and sometimes over the weekend.
+11111

 For More Information: